kenzaGIT/OS/README.md

 Show task details: View complete details of a specific task.

-Task completion check: List all tasks for a specified date, showing which tasks are completed and which are not
+Task completion check: List all tasks for a specified date, showing which tasks are completed and which are not.

+Display today's tasks: Quickly view all tasks due for today.

 Installation